-OSM’s leading ophthalmic specialists evaluate each patient and treat with the most effective and beneficial surgical and non-surgical methods to ensure the best outcome to maintain your vision.
+OSM’s leading retina specialists evaluate each patient and treat with the most effective and beneficial surgical and non-surgical methods to ensure the best outcome to maintain your vision.

 Early detection and treatment are key to protect against loss of vision and blindness.

 The retina is a layer of tissue in the eye that is responsible for visual messages delivered to the brain through the optic nerve.
 The brain interprets this information into images.
 A retinal detachment occurs if the retina pulls away from its supportive tissue.
 A retinal detachment is often preceded by retinal tears or retinal breaks.
 If not treated immediately retinal detachments can cause permanent vision loss and blindness.
 Treatment of retinal tears or breaks can often prevent the progression to a retinal detachment.

 Symptoms of retinal tear or detachment can be floaters (specks or spider webs) seen in your field of vision, a drape or curtain over your field of vision, and/or light flashes in the eye.